Certificate of Sponsorship (COS)

 Reporting Requirements Within 10 Working Days

-• Worker fails to start employment
+• Worker doesn’t start employment

 • Significant changes to job role, salary, or working conditions